GSA/ficam-playbooks/_piv/9_user_guide.md

     href: ../../piv/user-guide/outlook
 ---

-PIV user guides are intended for end users looking to extend use of their PIV card beyond smart card authentication.
-The guides are focused on US Federal Government implementations.
+PIV User Guides are intended for end users looking to extend use of their PIV card beyond smart card authentication.
+The guides are focused on U.S. federal government implementations.

 {% include alert-info.html heading="Are you trying to solve a problem?" content="Your colleagues have likely encountered or solved the same problem.
 User guides exist across government.
-The purpose for this site is to organize tips from agency engineers, help link to .gov or .mil information available, and provide a common site for collaboration." %}
+This site's purpose is to organize tips from agency engineers, help link to .gov or .mil information available, and provide a common site for collaboration." %}

 You can find additional guides across agency websites by using a few simple methods: